 For example, if the distance is 300 miles and the consumption is 5 gallons per 100 miles, you will need 300 / 100 x 5 = 15 gallons of gas.

 Both formulas are applicable for metric units - km and liters, just make sure you do not mix metric units.
+Using an online fuel calculator will make sure you do not commit that mistake.

 How to improve fuel economy?

+Don't like the numbers you see when you use our tool?
 If you wonder how you can improve the fuel efficiency of your vehicle so you can cover more miles (or kilometers) with less fuel, we have some tips that can result in significant savings, especially when applied consistently over time.
 Here is our list of 10 fuel efficiency tips:

 - Drive sensibly - If you drive aggressively - too fast compared to other cars, constantly overtaking other vehicles, and rapid acceleration followed by braking, only to accelerate again wastes a lot of gas.
 By some estimates, quick starts and hard stops can increase fuel consumption by more than 30%!
 This is why this is number one in our fuel efficiency list.

 - Observe the speed limit - Different vehicles have optimal fuel economy at different velocities, but one way to increase gas mileage is to avoid driving at higher speeds.
-A small reduction of your speed, say from 70 mph to 60 mph (equivalently: from 115 km/h to 100 km/h) can help you save 10 to 20% due to lower fuel consumption.
+A small reduction of your average speed, say from 70 mph to 60 mph (equivalently: from 115 km/h to 100 km/h) can help you save 10 to 20% due to lower fuel consumption.

 - Follow the leader - drive at about the speed of the vehicle in front of you, if they are following the first 2 tips above.
 This will make sure you need to accelerate and decelerate as little as possible.
 If possible, overtake drivers who do not follow them, as it will make it very hard for you to do so.
+This will result in smaller numbers from our fuel cost calculator.

 - Check your tires - make sure your tire pressure is at optimal levels as indicated in the owner's manual provided by the auto manufacturer.
 If the pressure is too low your mileage will decrease significantly, not to mention that the car may become dangerous to drive.